Table of Contents

+Lesson #1: Conduct market researchNever enter a war zone unless you know it well.
+Strong words, we know.
+But taking a cursory look at competitors is not enough.
+You need to conduct market research to understand what people want from your product.
+Yes, you will have ideas on how you want to develop your product – but you must see whether or now the market wants your product.
 There are several ways to figure out what your customers really want from your product.
 One of the most-used methods is by conducting customer surveys.
 Not only can you find out user input on how to improve your product, you can also find out your product’s current deficiencies.
 If you sell your product online, you can also read its product reviews on various websites.

 Lesson #2: Segment your market for growthBusiness expansion is more easily achieved when you carve out a corner of the market.
 Identify a viable segment of consumers that you can target; you can search the Internet or even check on local commerce.
 Concentrate on your main competitors, who they are serving, what they are offering, and what areas are underserved.
 It will help you eliminate the larger market so you can focus on your own market segment and grow your business better.

-To develop your small business, you need an extensive investment of time and money.
+Lesson #3: Plan it now!To develop your small business, you need an extensive investment of time and money.
 In order to effectively grow your business, you need to create a solid plan.
 Figure out what needs to be done first, and when, and if you need to invest in more resources.
 It will ensure that you not only stick to your expansion schedule, but also spend your resources wisely and appropriately.

 Lesson #4: If you need more money to grow, look for financing supportBefore you ask some financial institutions for funding, you need to check your company’s financial condition first.
 Analyze your financial situation and see if you have enough internal funds to start your expansion efforts.
 If you don’t have enough to grow your business, look for working capital loan products.
 These days, there are different ways to get working capital loans – especially for small businesses.
 Banks are no longer the only SME loan providers, you can look at crowdfunding and P2P lending as alternative financing options.

-Growing a small business takes time.
+Lesson #5: Be patient!Growing a small business takes time.
 While it doesn’t sound encouraging, it’s likely you will make a couple of mistakes along the way.
 But be patient.
 Be diligent.
 And persevere.
 Pay attention to the small details.